-The GTAA is a designated airport authority under the Airport Transfer (Miscellaneous Matters) Act and a corporation without share capital under the Canada Not-for-profit Corporations Act.
-The head office of the GTAA is located at 3111 Convair Drive, Toronto AMF, Ontario, L5P 1B2.
+The Greater Toronto Airports Authority (the "GTAA" or "Company") is a corporation without share capital under the Canada Not-for-profit Corporations Act.
+The registered office of the GTAA is located at 3111 Convair Drive, Toronto AMF, Ontario, L5P 1B2.
+The GTAA is also a designated airport authority under the Airport Transfer (Miscellaneous Matters) Act.

-In April 2017, the GTAA incorporated two subsidiaries under the Canada Business Corporations Act, Malton Gateway Inc. ("MGI") and Airway Centre Inc. ("ACI"), to facilitate the acquisition of commercial office and industrial properties near the Airport.
+In April 2017, the GTAA incorporated two subsidiaries under the Canada Business Corporations Act, Malton Gateway Inc. ("MGI") and Airway Centre Inc. ("ACI"), to facilitate the acquisition and management of commercial office and industrial properties near the Airport.
 MGI is wholly owned by the GTAA, and ACI is, in turn, wholly owned by MGI.
 See "Off-Airport Properties".